mauricelam/DockToRight/README.md

 ~~There is a related Chromium issue that will get Chromium developers' attentions and efforts on the issue.
 Star this issue to see the changes built into Chrome as soon as possible.
 [https://code.google.com/p/chromium/issues/detail?id=168655]~~

 14 May, 2013: Current Chrome Canary (29.0) now has a more usable elements panel when docked to the right.
-In my taste (and my small MacBook Air display), the usuable size is still too big.
-Their design starts to be usable at around 400px, while I believe my design makes it possible to use at 270px.
-This allows me to simply open the inspector and still focus on the contents of the webpage.
+I still like mine better because still the minimum usable size is smaller on my version :P

 ## Installation